Lithuanian Armed Forces

 The Lithuanian Armed Forces (Lietuvos ginkluotosios pajėgos) are the military of Lithuania.
-The Lithuanian Armed Forces consist of the Lithuanian Land Forces, the Lithuanian Naval Force and the Lithuanian Air Force.
+The Lithuanian Armed Forces consist of the Lithuanian Land Forces, the Lithuanian Navy, the Lithuanian Air Force and the Lithuanian Special Operations Force.
 In wartime, the Lithuanian State Border Guard Service (which is under the supervision of the Ministry of the Interior in peacetime) becomes part of the Lithuanian Armed Forces.
-A special security department handles VIP protection and communications security.

 The purpose of the Lithuanian Armed Forces are to be the principal deterrent against any security threat to the nation.
 Lithuania's defence system is based on the concept of "total and unconditional defence" mandated by Lithuania's National Security Strategy.
 The goal of Lithuania's defence policy is to prepare their society for general defence and to integrate Lithuania into Western security and defence structures.
 The Ministry of National Defence is responsible for combat forces, search and rescue, and intelligence operations.

 Male conscription is in place since 2015, when it was reinstated after being ended in 2008, due to concerns about the geopolitical environment in light of the Russo-Ukrainian War.

 In early 2022, Lithuania's defence budget for 2022 was approximately €1.05 billion, but it was increased to €1.5 billion on 17 March 2022.
+In 2024, the budget was raised to €2.3 billion and is projected to reach 3.03% of GDP.